shelbydavis/pytorch_rocm_notes/README.md

 # pytorch_rocm_notes
-Notes on building pytorch on a fresh ubuntu 22.04 server install for Radeon RX 5700 XT
+Notes on building pytorch on a fresh ubuntu 22.04 server install for Radeon RX 5700 XT (currently flawed)

 Stealing time on my son's gaming rig from the beginning of the pandemic to test out some Machine Learning algorithms on the AMD GPU.
 Pretty much I want to get this working because it's more dormant now that he's got a steam deck.